Link512/godid/README.md

 Available Commands:
-  help        Help about any command last        Display the tasks logged in the last custom day duration lastWeek    Displays the tasks logged last week thisWeek    Displays the tasks logged this week today       Displays the tasks logged today
+  help        Help about any command last        Displays the tasks logged in the last custom day duration lastWeek    Displays the tasks logged last week thisWeek    Displays the tasks logged this week today       Displays the tasks logged today